Long Runner Line Up

 - Manic Street Preachers were James Dean Bradfield, Nicky Wire, Sean Moore, and Richey James Edwards from 1986-1995 (9 years)—then Edwards vanished.
 Thirteen years later, he was declared Legally Dead.
 By that time, the other three members had become a Type 2, and they've continued without any further change to this day (2014).

-- Melodic Death Metal band The Agonist might of made it.
+- Melodic Death Metal band The Agonist might have made it.
 Arch-Enemy's vocalist of 14 years Angela Gossow quit and recommended Alissa White-Gluz of the Agonist.
 Needless to say, Alissa accepted the request to help her friend and was kicked out of The Agonist, being replaced by Vicky Psarakis.
 It is unknown if it happened late 2013 or early 2014.
 If the previous, they almost made it.
 If the latter, they are a type 1 long runner line up.
-Word of God says she was in the band for a decade, so they probably made it
+Word Of God says she was in the band for a decade, so they probably made it

 - Megadeth was Dave Mustaine, David Ellefson, Marty Friedman and Nick Menza from 1990 - when Friedman joined - to 1998 - Menza had a medical leave, Mustaine hired a backup tour drummer, and opted to keep him full time instead of calling Menza back.